 - You can omit or substitute based on what you have at home.
 Truly, if you don’t have something, just leave it out!
 Despite what some people may say, you don’t HAVE to have sage to cook chicken, and you don’t HAVE to have any of the other spices either.

-I made this DIY seasoning using dried herbs because that’s what I have on hand.
+I made this poultry seasoning using dried herbs because that’s what I have on hand.
 Most of the time, I buy my dried herbs from Walmart or ALDI.
 If you prefer to buy organic spices, Thrive Market has amazing deals!

 - Turkey